Why choose Harris Federation?

 Harris Federation has over 40 academies spread across London, allowing you the possibility to train without needing to consider relocation.
 Your potential placement school would be discussed with you by the Head of ITE at interview stage.

-Since September 2015, the Initial Teacher Education team have been based at our new office space in Steel House, where Harris Westminster Sixth Form is currently located.
+Since September 2017, the Initial Teacher Education team have been based at our new training space in Southwark, where Harris Academy Bermondsey is currently located.

 This will be where all central training takes place in our new training rooms.
 This central London base allows you to be in the midst of one of the most exciting cities in the world, using purpose-built training spaces and within easy access of all the Federation academies.